f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    |image102|

-    As you can see from the screenshot or your own Collection Runner screen, we will be deploying 3 task (Step 1,2,3 in Lab 1.5) and run the Test JavaScripts consecutively using Collection Runner.
-This will execute the 3 different steps of commands in one go.
+   As you can see from the screenshot or your own Collection Runner screen, we will be sending 3 requests (Steps 1-3 in Lab 1.5).
+Each request has a *unit test* implemented in JavaScript to ensure it's ok to continue to the next request when using the Collection Runner.
+The Runner will step through each request unless one of the tests fails.

 #.
 Click the :guilabel:`Run Lab 1.5 - Buil...` button